 Evolutionary biologist Nikolaas Tinbergen discovered that animals will prefer exaggerated, artificial versions of natural stimuli over the real thing.
 A bird will try to sit on a giant fake egg instead of its own because the fake egg is a "superstimulus," a heightened version of what its brain is wired to respond to.

 Porn is a supernormal stimulus for human sexuality.
-It offers bodies, scenarios, and levels of variety that don’t exist in real life.
-Your brain didn’t evolve to handle this kind of input, and when it becomes your primary sexual outlet, real intimacy suffers.
-The natural stimulus (your partner) can’t compete with the superstimulus (endless porn), so desire shifts away from the bedroom and toward the screen.
+It offers bodies, scenarios, and levels of variety that do not exist in ordinary partnered sex.
+When it becomes the primary sexual outlet, real intimacy can start to feel lower in intensity by comparison, so desire shifts away from the bedroom and toward the screen.

 The Coolidge Effect describes the tendency for sexual interest to renew when a new partner is introduced.
 In nature, this drives genetic diversity.
 In your browser, it means every new video, every new performer, every new scene triggers a fresh dopamine spike.